+Comprehensible structure

-The program code is to be written with a clear structure.
-All program steps have to be compre-Comprehensible structure hensible.
+The program code has to be written with a clear structure.
+All program steps have to be comprehensible.
 Single program sections (header, data preparation, analyses, etc.) are to be marked clearly and separated visually.

 All specifications that have to be adjusted by the RDC to execute the program code in the RDC environment (path specification, name of the dataset, output management) are to be stated only once and in the header of the program code (see sample program code).

-Implementation of a A master program code is to be used if the preparation and the analysis of the data take place master program code in different program codes.
+A master program code is to be used if the preparation and the analysis of the data take place in different program codes.
 The path specifications are then to be stated only in the master program code.
 All program codes are to be described in a short and accurate way and to be started in an automated process.
+When using the program R, the use of a master code is always mandatory (see sample program code).
-Further requirements on the visual and contentual design of the program code: Consistent notation of commands and terms (among others case sensitivity) and of other objects used in the code (e.g. labelling of relations or missing values) Consistent and self-explaining variable names (including the statement of the original variable) Readable abbreviations for commands

-- Indention of loops - Visual design of topically connected program sections (e. g. by using equal spaces) - · Comprehensible numbering of single results
+Further requirements for the visual and contentual design of the program code:

+- Consistent notation of commands and terms (among others case sensitivity) and of other objects used in the code (e. g. labelling of relations or missing values) - Consistent and self-explaining variable names (including the statement of the original variable) - · Readable (and consistent) abbreviations for commands - Indention of loops - Visual design of topically connected program sections (e. g. by using equal spaces) - · Comprehensible numbering of single results